Kotok7/Agartha-or-hyperborea/README.md

 # Agartha or Hyperborea – Image Quiz (Tkinter GUI)

-A simple GUI-based image quiz game written in Python using Tkinter, Pillow (PIL), and Pygame.
+A simple GUI-based image quiz game written in Python using Tkinter and Pillow (PIL).

 Players are shown a series of mysterious images and must decide: